Understanding Animal Behaviour

 240 × 170

-+ 8pp colour section, over 80 drawings
+illustrated with over 80 drawings

 This accessible introduction to animal behaviour provides an authoritative yet reader-friendly guide for the interested naturalist.
 It presents current knowledge about the way animals behave and will enable the reader to derive more pleasure from their observations of animals by gaining a deeper understanding of their behaviour.
 The concepts are presented in an easily appreciated way with which everyone can associate.